 Yahoo began actually offering fantasy sports as early as 1999.
 In fact, Yahoo was the first large media company to offer fantasy sports free.

-Yahoo Sports officially began offering daily fantasy sports in July of 2015.
-The launch, and product, were quiet with little growth prior to the end of the 2018 NFL season.
+Yahoo Sports officially began offering daily fantasy sports, which is better known as DFS contests, in July of 2015.
+The launch, and product, were quiet, with little growth prior to the end of the 2018 NFL season.
 It was at this time that Yahoo began to offer a $250,000 GPP with zero maintenance fees.

 Simply mentioning the words rake-free is enough to create a buzz in the DFS industry.